 Applicants should also articulate a plan for publication or dissemination of all research results, whether positive or negative.

-Additional priority will be given to projects submitted by “early stage” (NIH definition) investigators collaborating with senior, established researchers who have a history of substantive extramural research funding, and where the project promotes collaboration within and across different UB departments and schools/colleges, as well as with other Buffalo Translational Consortium partner institutions (e.g., Roswell Park Cancer Institute, Research Institute on Addictions, etc.).
+Additional priority will be given to projects submitted by “early stage” (NIH definition) investigators collaborating with senior, established researchers who have a history of substantive extramural research funding, and where the project promotes collaboration within and across different UB departments and schools/colleges, as well as with other Buffalo Translational Consortium partner institutions (e.g., Roswell Park Comprehensive Cancer Center, Research Institute on Addictions, etc.).

 Typically, pilot studies awards are one-year duration, with total budgets of up to $50,000.